*Updated as of January 2022*

 For INTEL CPUs –

-- K models ( 9600K, 9700K, 9900K ) – These are “unlocked CPUs” which allows overclocking, to squeeze more processing speed from the CPU.
+- K models ( 9600K, 9700K, 9900K ) are “unlocked CPUs” that allow overclocking to squeeze more processing speed from the CPU.
 It might be tempting to get this if you want a blazing fast processor.
-If you’re used to overclocking or you want to give it a try, be my guest.
-But if you are new to computers, don’t do Triple-A games and your workspace doesn’t have air-conditioning, I wouldn’t recommend overclocking as it could break the really expensive CPU and it may void the warranty.
+If you’re used to overclocking, or you want to give it a try, be my guest.
+But if you are new to computers, don’t do Triple-A games, and your workspace doesn’t have air-conditioned, I wouldn’t recommend overclocking as it could break the costly CPU and may void the warranty.

 For AMD CPUs –

-- X (3600X,3700X,3900X) – The X suffix indicates indicates higher power draw for more performance, so you will need better motherboard and a higher wattage power supply when you opt for those.
+- X (3600X,3700X,3900X) – The X suffix indicates a higher power draw for more performance, so you will need a better motherboard and a higher wattage power supply when you opt for those.

 - U – AMD also uses the U suffix for their standard laptop processors to indicate ultra-low-power.